Financial Aid & Loans

 Undergraduates pursuing the AB degree should apply for aid through Dartmouth's Undergraduate Admissions Office.

 How to Apply

-- BE, MEng and MEM applicants should fill out the online PROFILE application form.
-Thayer School’s PROFILE number is 3355.
-PROFILE will process your information and provide Thayer School with a Financial Need Analysis Report to determine need-based aid.
+BE, MEng and MEM applicants should fill out the online PROFILE application form.
+Thayer's PROFILE number is 3355.
+PROFILE will process your information and provide us with a Financial Need Analysis Report to determine need-based aid.

 Dartmouth students planning to complete BE and MS or BE and MEM requirements simultaneously should submit a BE program plan along with the MS or MEM application to be considered for "BE" aid for any portion of the program.
 The BE program plan is available through Banner Student.

 Financial aid received for the first year does not necessarily carry over into the second year.
-Students planning to enroll in the MEng or MEM program, who will be at Thayer School of Engineering at Dartmouth for more than one academic year, have to re-file the PROFILE application.
+Students planning to enroll in the MEng or MEM program, who will be at Thayer for more than one academic year, must re-file the PROFILE application.

-MEng and MEM financial aid is need-based and partial tuition scholarships are capped.
+- MEng and MEM applicants should indicate their year in college as "1st year grad/prof." Aid is need-based and partial tuition scholarships are capped.

 Financial Aid Decisions

 Dartmouth Engineering makes financial aid decisions as soon as possible after the results of the PROFILE Financial Need Analysis Report from the College Board are received.

 Paid hourly employment as a teaching assistant may also be available for qualified students, and possibly required for those who accept Dartmouth Engineering's partial tuition scholarships.